Looking for things to do in February half term London, we have lots of fresh up to date info.

 Don’t worry if kids have younger siblings, there is a dedicated area for babies and toddlers to play.

-Shrek’s Adventure in London is a must-do during half term dates London.
+Shrek’s Adventure in London is another great activity during half-term dates in London.
 The adventure begins as families are greeted by Princess Fiona.

 After taking a magical bus ride with Donkey as the driver, guests meet many characters from the story and from other movies such as How to Train Your Dragon, Madagascar and Kung Fo Panda.